 About Diane McAllister

 Diane McAllister is the creator and writer behind the family travel blog travelswitheli.com.
-She is a stay at home mom who loves planning and embarking on travel adventures with her husband and son.
+She is a stay-at-home mom who loves planning and embarking on travel adventures with her husband and son.
 When not traveling she is enjoying life with her family in the beautiful mountains of Colorado.